 Food That Really Schmecks

 An updated edition of a bestselling book in the food writing genre from award-winning author and journalist Edna Staebler.
 In the 1960s, Edna Staebler moved in with an Old Order Mennonite family to absorb their oral history and learn about Mennonite culture and cooking.
 From this fieldwork came the cookbook Food That Really Schmecks.

-Originally published in 1968, Schmecks instantly became a classic, selling tens of thousands of copies.
-Interspersed with practical and memorable recipes are Staebler’s stories and anecdotes about cooking, Mennonites, her family, and Waterloo Region.
+Originally published in 1968, Food That Really Schmecks instantly became a classic, selling tens of thousands of copies.
+Interspersed with practical and memorable recipes are Staebler’s stories and anecdotes about cooking, life with the Mennonites, family, and the Waterloo Region.
 Described by Edith Fowke as folklore literature, Staebler’s cookbooks have earned her national acclaim.
 Back in print as part of Wilfrid Laurier University Press’s Life Writing series, a series devoted celebrating life writing as both genre and critical practice, the updated edition of this groundbreaking book includes a foreword by award-winning author Wayson Choy and a new introduction by well-known food writer Rose Murray.

 ``This book's major joy is Staebler's writing style.
 She doesn't treat food as something to revere or fear--food is to be eaten and enjoyed.
 Her chatty, humorous, and no-nonsense narrative leaves readers feeling as if they are reading a letter from a dear friend.
 She also includes conversations from Bevvy Martin's family, such as her introduction to the Sour Cream Raisin Pie: `Be reckless, forget about calories; you won't get this Pennsylvania Dutch speciality very often.
 Tell that to your guests.'''- canada-eats.com, May 2007

 ``One of the best-loved, quirkiest cookbooks ever published in Canada, Food That Really Schmecks is by Edna Staebler....Its charm hasn't stale-dated; the recipes are homey and local (long before urban sophisticates considered that a virtue), featuring such timeless dishes as Schnippled Bean Salad and Shoo-fly Pie.
 As much a snapshot of a way of life as a book of recipes, Food That Really Schmecks is infused with Staebler's keen observations, anecdotes and a frank, no-nonsense approach.''- Sasha Chapman, The Globe 100